Luo13631654798/KEDGN/README.md

-# Text-Empowered Dynamic Graph Network for Irregularly Sampled Medical Time Series
+# Knowledge-Empowered Dynamic Graph Network for Irregularly Sampled Medical Time Series

 ## Overview

-This repository contains implementation code for *Text-Empowered Dynamic Graph Network for Irregularly Sampled Medical Time Series*.
+This repository contains implementation code for *Knowledge-Empowered Dynamic Graph Network for Irregularly Sampled Medical Time Series*.
-We propose Text-Empowered Dynamic Graph Network (TEDGN), a graph neural network empowered by variables’ textual medical information, aiming to model variable-specific temporal dependencies and inter-variable dependencies in ISMTS.
+We propose Knowledge-Empowered Dynamic Graph Network (KEDGN), a graph neural network empowered by variables’ textual medical information, aiming to model variable-specific temporal dependencies and inter-variable dependencies in ISMTS.
-We evaluate TEDGN on four healthcare datasets.
+We evaluate KEDGN on four healthcare datasets.

-## The model framework of TEDGN
+## The model framework of KEDGN

 ![model](model.png)